Home » Things To Do In Barcelona » Parks in Barcelona » Park Güell in Barcelona

 Attention!

-It is now necessary to reserve your entrance tickets for Park Güell in advance, as sold-out days are very common, especially during peak season and on weekends.
+It is now necessary to reserve your entrance tickets for Park Güell in advance, as they are only available online.
+Since sold-out days are very frequent, especially during peak season and weekends, it is advisable to book your tickets well in advance.

 🎟️ Buy now: Fast Track access to Park Güell (skip the lines)